ccbest/geostructures/CONTRIBUTING.md

 * Merge requests introducing dependencies on third-party non-leaf packages will be strictly scrutinized and likely not accepted, barring an extremely compelling reason.

-**Exception to the above**: Geostructures maintains a formal definition of "optional" dependencies (third-party packages required for additional functionality but not required for core operation).
-These dependencies will still be scrutinized for necessity, however are much more likely to be accepted provided that their introduction does not interfere with core functionality.

 Type assertions are required in virtually all instances except where extremely impractical (will be reviewed on a case- by-case basis).
 All pull requests must pass type checking via mypy.

 Over-document when in doubt and when meaningful.

+### Optional dependencies
+Geostructures maintains a formal definition of "optional" dependencies (third-party packages required for additional functionality but not required for core operation).
+These dependencies will still be scrutinized for necessity, however are much more likely to be accepted provided that their introduction does not interfere with core functionality.

+Whenever an optional dependency is utilized it must be imported only within the scope of its usage so that code which does not rely on the dependency may still be compiled.
+Please add a line comment `# pylint: disable=import-outside-toplevel` to all such imports.

+### Definition Order
+Unless otherwise required, definitions in modules should follow the below order
+1. Constants
+2. Functions
+3. Classes

+Furthermore, class method/property definitions should be structured according to:
+1. Class variables
+2. Magic methods (\_\_init__() should always be first regardless of alphabetic order)
+3. Properties
+4. Private methods
+5. Public methods

+In all instances of the above, definitions should be sub-ordered alphabetically (init being the only exception).

 ### Pull Request Requirements